programiranje2fon/labs11/src/lab_text.md

 2. Public method **addPerson** that gets an object of class **Person**  as an arguments and adds it to the list.

 3. Public method **saveInFile** that writes (serializes) all persons from the group into the file whose name is provided as an input parameter.
-If an error occurs when reading content from the keyboard, the method should throw an appropriate exception.
+If an error occurs when saving the file, the method should throw an appropriate exception.

 4. Public method **readFromFile** that reads (deserializes) all persons from the file whose name is provided as an input parameter of the method, fills the list **persons** , and returns it as the return value of the method.
 Before the read, it is necessary to empty **persons**.
-If an error occurs when reading content from the keyboard, the method should throw an appropriate exception.
+If an error occurs when reading the file, the method should throw an appropriate exception.

 5. Public method **returnPersons** that returns the list of persons that are currently in the database.